 Definitive Feasibility Study

-A Definitive Feasibility Study (DFS) completed in February 2017 confirms the project to be technically sound with excellent economic returns even at potential softening price regimes for premium graphite flake material.
+A Definitive Feasibility Study (DFS) was completed in February 2017 and updated in August 2017 in response to changing Tanzanian Government Legislation.
+The DFS confirms the project to be technically sound with excellent economic returns even at potential softening price regimes for premium graphite flake material.
 Payback period for the project is less than two years.
 The DFS was based on an annual production of 40,000 tonnes of graphite concentrate with a high grade feed to the plant of < 300,000 tonnes per annum.
 Mining studies were based on a Measured and Indicated Mineral Resource only.

 The following are highlights of the findings of the feasibility study.

-- Lowest operating costs in Tanzania of US$352/t in concentrate FOB at the port of Mtwara.
+- Lowest operating costs in Tanzania of US$349/t in concentrate FOB at the port of Mtwara.

-- Lowest upfront Capex in Tanzania of US$38.7 million.
+- Lowest upfront Capex in Tanzania of US$29.7 million.

 - Highest Ore Reserve grade in Tanzania at 16.1%TGC